trishume/trishume.github.com/_includes/projects.md

 This is a list of the things I have worked on and am currently working on.
 It is in kind of chronological order.
 I will try and write down all the things I have worked on.
 Unfortunately I don't remember many of the things I worked on in years gone by.
 I am also more productive nowadays so the list will look a little top-heavy.

+## 2013

+- Worked at [Shopify](http://shopify.com/) over the summer.
+- Wrote [Pro](//github.com/trishume/pro), a tool for managing Git repos.
+- Went to the ECOO programming contest finals and came 5th.

 ## 2012

 - Gave a [lightning talk at Ottawa Ruby](/2013/02/06/ottawa-ruby-lightning-talks/) about scripting.